-(1) Until the parties reach a single, consistent statewide process for EOL request and approval as described in Article 4.7(f) above, with respect to EOL for purposes other than grievance representation, agencies and departments may require that requests for EOL are directed to the Director of Human Resources Management or their designee for advance review and approval.
+- (1) Until the parties reach a single, consistent statewide process for EOL request and approval as described in Article 4.7(f) above, with respect to EOL for purposes other than grievance representation, agencies and departments may require that requests for EOL are directed to the Director of Human Resources Management or their designee for advance review and approval.
 Any EOL request forms furnished to employees for such purpose shall be limited to requesting the employee's name and contact information, the date(s), times and locations for which EOL is requested, and a brief description of the activity for which such EOL has been requested including the name of any internal union committee whose meeting is the basis for the EOL request.
-Such information shall be used to make a decision on EOL approval consistent with the terms of Article 4.7 of the 2019-2023 State/PEF Agreement.
-Any such agency forms shall be discontinued upon implementation of a statewide EOL request and approval procedure consistent with Article 4.7(f) above.

-(2) Consistent with the parties' long-term understanding regarding EOL for grievance representatives, requests for such EOL pursuant to Article 4.7(c), shall be directed in advance to the employee's immediate supervisor who shall respond as soon as practicable.
-Requests for EOL for grievance representation shall be identified as such by the authorized grievance representative requesting the EOL and should include the date, and time(s) for which the EOL is requested as well as contact information for the grievance representative.
-Nothing herein shall prohibit the Director of Human Resources Management or their designee from reviewing supervisory EOL approvals after the fact to ensure that the EOL was granted and used consistent with this Article.
+Such information shall be used to make a decision on EOL approval consistent with the terms of Article 4.7 of the 2023-2026 State/PEF Agreement.
+Any such agency forms shall be discontinued upon implementation of a statewide EOL request and approval procedure consistent with Article 4.7(f) above. - (2) Consistent with the parties' long-term understanding regarding EOL for grievance representatives, requests for such EOL pursuant to Article 4.7(c), shall be directed in advance to the employee's immediate supervisor who shall respond as soon as practicable.
+Requests for EOL for grievance representation shall be identified as such by the authorized grievance representative requesting the EOL and should include the date, and time(s) for which the EOL is requested as well as contact information and location for the grievance representative while on such EOL.
+Any EOL request forms furnished to employees for this purpose shall be limited to this information and may be used by the immediate supervisor to make a determination as to whether the EOL can be granted in accordance with the terms of Article 4.7(c) of the Agreement.
+Nothing herein shall prohibit the Director of Human Resources Management or their designee from reviewing supervisory EOL approvals, including any request forms completed by employees, after the fact to ensure that the EOL was granted and used consistent with this Article.
+Any EOL request forms, with approvals and/or denials, collected by an agency Director of Human Resources Management or their designee shall be furnished by the appointing authority to the Director of the Office of Employee Relations and the President of PEF or their respective designees on a quarterly basis.